junaidcodingmaster/Junaid-Browser-Opener/README.md

 ## How To Download JBOpener
 You can download JBopener in two ways :
 - [Download using Git Bash or CMD](#download-using-git-bash-or-cmd)
-- Download by using JBOpener.zip
+- Download by using jbo.zip

 ### Download using Git Bash or CMD
 - Git Bash